tfeist12/Obsidian/HPE Notes/To Do.md

-consts within the etcd client become part of config perhaps pod type is part of config when you create a config you provide
+consts within the etcd client become part of config perhaps pod type is part of config when you create a config at the highest level you provide the type